Satyrs and Nymphs – Pleasure Addicts of Ancient Greece

 If I had, would I have gone ahead?

-Sorry Nais but yes and you do have something in common with your mythical husband: you do love to party and Silenus was the original ancient Greek party animal!
+Sorry Nais but yes and you do have something in common with your mythical husband: you love to party and Silenus was the original ancient Greek party animal!

 Nais - Party animal!